Cancel anytime

 Core Business Areas

-- Neurology: Focuses on developing and commercializing therapies for neurological disorders, including Parkinson's disease psychosis.
+- Neurology: Focuses on the development and commercialization of therapies for neurological disorders, including Parkinson's disease psychosis and Rett syndrome.
+This segment derives its revenue primarily from sales of NUPLAZID and DAYBUE.

 Leadership and Structure